 Ancient Temple of Artemis – History, Location, and Exciting Facts

 The Temple of Artemis was an impressive worship center at Ephesus (located in modern-day Turkey).
-Classified as a vanished Wonder of the Ancient World, the temple was used to honor and praise Artemis, the Greek goddess in charge of hunting and wild animals.
+Classified as one of the vanished Wonders of the Ancient World, the temple was used to honor and praise Artemis, the Greek goddess in charge of hunting and wild animals.

-Also known as the Artemision, the Temple of Artemis’ final construction happened in the 6th century BCE.
+Also known as the Artemision, the Temple of Artemis’ final construction happened in the 6th century BC.
 The completion of the temple saw it stand with a massive size that was twice the size of other known Greek temples.
-At that size the temple even surpassed the Parthenon – a temple in Athenian Acropolis, Greece, which was dedicated to the goddess Athena).
+At that size the temple even surpassed the Parthenon – a temple in Athenian Acropolis, Greece, which was dedicated to the goddess Athena.

 Here is a short history of the Temple of Artemis, it’s location and some exciting facts.

 History of the Temple of Artemis